Temporary Work (Subclass 400) or Temporary Work (Short Stay Specialist) Class GA Subclass 400 visa: What you need to know before applying

 While in Australia you must not be enrolled in a course of study that lead to the completion of a primary or secondary education or leads to the completion of any type of formal award or unconditional credits transfer to another course either in Australia or overseas (other than a language training).
 Training is only acceptable if it is incidental to your main purpose of stay and is provided by your employer.

-Australian migration law is complex and difficult to understand, contact our immigration lawyer for a free 15 minutes consultation to help you decide if your partner can apply for a Temporary Work (Subclass 400) visa (click here to find out how an immigration lawyer or registered migration agent can help you) or click here to learn more.
+Australian migration law is complex and difficult to understand, contact our immigration lawyer for a consultation (fee applies) to help you decide if your partner can apply for a Temporary Work (Subclass 400) visa (click here to find out how an immigration lawyer or registered migration agent can help you) or click here to learn more.
 You may also refer to our FAQs for answers regarding visa application or visa cancellation by clicking here.

 041 222 4020 or WeChat: AUDvisa